what is focus?

 And that is all.
 If you will continue the above practice, you will rapidly strengthen your mind’s capacity to focus, not only on the breath and thereby derive the maximum possible benefit from each moment you spend on your mat, but your mind will gain the ability to focus on any other goal you choose for yourself.

 As we continue to practice the act of focusing, we continue to develop our ability to focus in all three of the dimensions previously mentioned — we are able to focus more specifically, more singularly, and more continuously.
 Where do you imagine such a path would ultimately lead us?
 It can only lead us deeper and further inward… to stillness.
 To the infinite stillness that is the source of our true Self.
-This is the ultimate value of focus.
+From a yogic perspective, this is the ultimate value of all our efforts to focus.

 Enjoy your capacity to focus